 Other Service Details: «Include Consumer-Owned Resource details, service start date, other necessary details»

-End–use consumer’s name:

-«Facility name:»

-Facility location:

-12-month monitoring period: «Month Day» through «Month Day»

-Date load determined as an NLSL: «Month Day, Year» (See BPA Administrator’s letter dated «Month Day, Year»)

-Drafter’s Note: Use amount and monitoring period dates at the point when the load triggered NLSL status.Approximate load: «X.XXX» aMW (load measured from «Month Day, Year» through «Month Day, Year»)

-Description of NLSL:

-Manner of service: «Direct or Transfer»

 End Option 2

-Option 3: Include the following if customer has NLSLs and will serve the NLSLs with Dedicated Resources and/or Consumer-Owned Resources.
+Option 1: Include the following if customer has no NLSLs served with Dedicated Resource or Consumer-Owned Resource amounts.

 1.4.2 NLSLs Served by Dedicated Resource or Consumer-Owned Resource Amounts

+«Customer Name» has no NLSLs served with Dedicated Resource or Consumer-Owned Resource amounts.

+End Option 1

+Option 2: Include the following if customer has NLSLs and will serve the NLSLs with Dedicated Resources and/or Consumer-Owned Resources.

+1.4.2 NLSLs Served by Dedicated Resource or Consumer-Owned Resource Amounts

-«Customer Name» has one or more NLSLs and elects to serve the NLSLs listed below pursuant to section 23.3 of the body of this Agreement and with resource amounts in Exhibit A that are not already used to serve any other portion of «Customer Name»’s Total Retail Load.
-BPA shall list such Dedicated Resources and Consumer-Owned Resources in section 4 or section 7.4, respectively, of Exhibit A. If «Customer Name» elects to serve an NLSL with Dedicated Resource amounts in section 4 of Exhibit A, then «Customer Name» shall also purchase New Resource Energy Shaping Service pursuant to section 1.8 below.
+«Customer Name» has one or more NLSLs and elects to serve the NLSLs listed below pursuant to section 23.3 of the body of this Agreement and with Dedicated Resource or Consumer-Owned Resource amounts in Exhibit A that are not already used to serve any other portion of «Customer Name»’s Total Retail Load and are listed in section 4 or section 7.4, respectively, of Exhibit A. If «Customer Name» elects to serve an NLSL with Dedicated Resource amounts in section 4 of Exhibit A, then «Customer Name» shall also purchase New Resource Support Services pursuant to section 1.8 below.

+Drafter’s Note: If customer has more than one NLSL, number each separately as (1), (2), etc. and indent appropriately.
+Add facility name if there are two NLSLs at same site or as needed.